Cleaners (2019 film): Release

 Cleaners premiered on 15 October 2019 at the QCinema International Film Festival.
 It was a part of the Asian Next Wave Competition.
 Screenings at two University of the Philippines campuses - Diliman and Los Baños - were planned for March 2020, before the COVID-19 lockdowns prevented them from taking place.
 Virtual film festival screenings took place throughout 2020 and 2021, including the 25th Busan International Film Festival, 57th Taipei Golden Horse Film Festival, 4th Pista ng Pelikulang Pilipino, and 2021 Malaysia International Film Festival.

 Singapore's Asian Film Archive began a limited theatrical release of Cleaners on 21 April 2021.
 The film was rated M18 by the Infocomm Media Development Authority (IMDA).

 Virtual Philippine screenings took place in September 2021.
 It was indicated as a 2021 film at social cataloging service Letterboxd, where it subsequently placed number 1 on their mid-year ranking of the best films of 2021 and later ranked at number 6 on their year-end list.
 Its presence on the former list alongside another Philippine film, Ode to Nothing, led to international attention.
 A limited virtual release in the Philippines also took place in September 2021.

-Kani Releasing, an American home video distribution company, announced in January 2024 through their Instagram account that they would release Cleaners on Blu-Ray.
-The release included special features such as an audio commentary, behind-the-scenes material, and six short films, including a sequel short film commissioned for its home video release entitled Yung Huling Swimming Reunion Before Life Happens filmed in 2023.
+The film was released by Kani Releasing on Blu-ray in 2024, including a selection of short films from Barit and co-editor Che Tagyamon and a sequel short film Yung Huling Swimming Reunion Before Life Happens.